 Especially, if you are just starting to learn the ropes of how to use your new telescope.
 Or if you have those extra eyepieces you’re yet to use.
 Red light is what you need.

-As Jim O’Connor of the Tucson Amateur Astronomy Association explains: “It only takes a few seconds of bright light to cause the rhodopsin to decay…” and this is why astronomers use red flashlights when setting up, re-configuring, or refering to planispheres.
+As Jim O’Connor of the Tucson Amateur Astronomy Association explains: “It only takes a few seconds of bright light to cause the rhodopsin to decay…” and this is why astronomers use red flashlights when setting up, re-configuring, or referring to planispheres.

 Red light torch app

-DIY red flashlight
+DIY red light flashlight for astronomy

-It’s as easy as that.
-You can get red cellophane online at Amazon.
+You can get red cellophane online

-Rechargable red light torch
+Rechargeable red light torch

-Rechargeable red flashlight
+Rechargeable red flashlight for stargazing

-available at Amazon
+available at Amazon (affiliate link)

 Lightweight small red light torch

-Available at Amazon
+Available at Amazon (affiliate link)

 If you want to free your hands, you can use a red headlamp.
 The problem with these is that they can get annoying when you are trying to look through the eyepiece of the telescope.